liu431/Coding-Exercises/Data Engineering/Airflow.md

 * DAG: Directed acyclic graph (without loops)
 * Operator: Action (execute something); Transfer (transfer data from source to destination); Sensor (wait something to happen)

+#### Docker
+* Enable user to install and run softwares regardless of the installed dependencies and the operating system used
+* Dockerfile -> Docker image -> Container
+* Docker compose: Define and run multi-container Docker application